anoma/geb/README.md

 ## 10 Geb Utilities

 ###### \[in package GEB.UTILS\]
-The Utilities package provide general utility functionality that is used throughout the GEB codebase
+The Utilities package provides general utility functionality that is used throughout the GEB codebase

 <a id="x-28GEB-2EUTILS-3ALIST-OF-20TYPE-29"></a>